connorskees/coffea/README.md

 # coffea

 Java decompiler written in pure Rust with a focus on speed

 ## Status

-The decompilation part of this project is still far from complete.
-The blockers on feature-completeness are control flow reconstruction and generics -- both massive tasks.
+The decompilation part of this project is in the proof-of-concept stage.
+The implementations of both control flow reconstruction and generic reconstruction are nascent and not as robust they would be in a production decompiler.
-For now, it only handles `.class` files. `.jar` files are blocked on writing a high-level, streaming `zip` format parser.

-As a .class file parser, it works well, though this API is not currently exposed in a meaningful way.
+This project also contains code for parsing `.class`, which is quite robust.